 This is the easiest part!
 A student could satisfactorily do this alone.
 Because the outline is so detailed and organized, to turn it into essay, we just have to connect sentences, polish them, take care of the transitions, and separate paragraphs.

-In this stage we will be: making sure supporting details are properly mentioned, seeing that the text flows well and stays relevant to the topic, double-checking grammar and spelling.
-A good deal of correction is done during the outline stage, for instance: using vocabulary that is most relevant to the topic and area of study, avoiding over-repeating terms and expressions, making sensible sentences.
+In this stage we will be taking care of the technicalities: making sure supporting details are properly mentioned, seeing that the text flows well and stays relevant to the topic, double-checking grammar and spelling, etc. A good deal of correction is done during the outline stage, for instance: using vocabulary that is most relevant to the topic and area of study, avoiding over-repeating terms and expressions, making sensible sentences, etc.

 A student can also contract me only for proofreading (see “Proofreading” subject description).